Add assets to your video | HeyGen Academy

 Select any uploaded video in your scene to adjust how it plays.
 You can loop the video for continuous motion, freeze the last frame to hold the final shot, or select Fit to Scene to automatically match the video’s duration to the scene length.

-For precise control, use the Scissors icon in the timeline to trim the start and end points exactly where you want them.
+For precise control, use the Scissors icon in the timeline to trim the start and end points exactly where you want.